mmurphy384/pirl-microcredential/use-cases.md

     * The teacher is then directed to the "Educator Dashboard" (See next use case)

 ## Teacher Browses Their "Educator Dashboard"
+  * It is assumed that the teacher has some Pirl and has configured Meta Mask (or equivalent tool) in their browser.
   * Teacher visits ETS website and follows link to the Micro-Credentail-Review center.
-    * We almost have to assume they are using MetaMask.
-I have no other way of knowing how we identify the user unless the wallet is part of the browser.
-Might need to study this a little more.
-I really don't want to build a User Management system for this app (where they log in).
-Perhaps this is a phone app?
-  * The Teacher is smart enough to be using MetaMask, so the page already knows who is logged in and shows the teacher the following info:
+  * The dashboard shows the teacher the following info:
     * Add new Credential button
     * Some kind of panel/grid shows:
       * Their current list of 'in-progress' micro-credentails which has a 'delete' button.